opnfv/netready/docs/requirements/use_cases/service-binding-pattern.rst

 * ``interface``

   An interface object is a logical abstraction of an instance-port.
-It allows to build hierachies of interfaces by means of a reference to a parent interface.
+It allows to build hierarchies of interfaces by means of a reference to a parent interface.
   Each interface represents a subset of the packets traversing a given port or parent interface after applying a layer 2 segmentation mechanism specific to the interface type.